-ExeOutput for PHP applications are actually script-driven and they feature a built-in script engine.
-An application is therefore managed by a collection of scripts that were generated and compiled into p-code by ExeOutput for PHP.
-When an application is run, its runtime module executes the different scripts in order to simulate a web browser where end users can view your PHP and HTML pages, and to respond to the actions performed by your end users.
+ExeOutput for PHP applications are script-driven and feature a built-in script engine.
+An application is managed by a collection of scripts that are generated and compiled into p-code by ExeOutput for PHP.
+When the application runs, its runtime module executes these scripts to simulate a web browser and respond to user actions.

-You can therefore extend the functionality of applications by writing and calling your own script functions.
-This feature allows you to do almost anything you want.
+You can, therefore, extend the functionality of your applications by writing and calling your own HEScript functions.
+This feature offers a high degree of flexibility.

 Info

-Note that you are not obliged to work with scripting in order to use ExeOutput for PHP and compile applications.
-Scripting is for advanced users who want to have full control over their applications.
+Note that you are not required to work with scripting to use ExeOutput for PHP and compile applications.
+Scripting is an advanced feature for users who want full control over their applications.

 The script language used by ExeOutput for PHP is called HEScript.
 It is based on the Object Pascal language syntax (similar to Embarcadero® Delphi and FreePascal) with some minor changes.

-Contrary to JavaScript and PHP, you cannot write HEScript functions directly into HTML and PHP pages because HEScript scripts need first to be compiled into pseudo-code as explained above.
-That's why you have to use the User Script Manager to write and manage your scripts.
+Unlike JavaScript and PHP, you cannot write HEScript functions directly into HTML or PHP pages.
+HEScript code must first be compiled into p-code.
+For this reason, you must use the User Script Manager to write and manage your scripts.

 // UserMain